azadbolour/eagerwords.com/BACKLOG.md

   Either complete the mock UI api (call it stub) caller or get rid of it.
   Need to decide if keeping it is worth the effort for UI unit tests.

-- Player email and user id have to be unique.
-Test with Okta.

 ## Dicionary Errors

 - Button to notify developers about dictionary mistakes - English word rejected